Build your own DIY industrial shoe rack with pipe and wood with this tutorial.

 I then screwed (rotated) the leg to one of the 10″ pipes, until the legs are equal.

-Then taking the wrench, I untighten the 10″ pipe but tightened it onto the other leg.
+Next, taking the wrench, I loosened the 10″ pipe but tightened it onto the other leg.
 I did this for both 10″ pipes, alternating back and forth between the two pipes.
 The trick is that you want the 10″ pipe threaded the same amount on both sides.
-I did this same process for the other leg frame.
+I repeated this process for the other leg frame.

-I found my leg frames to be a little wiggly but after I attached the boards to the frame it was sturdy.
+At first, the leg frames were a little wiggly but once I attached the boards to the frame, it was sturdy.

-Once the stain dried, I applied one coat of Polycrylic to the board just to help sill the board from water damage.
-After that coat dried, I then marked the board to drill holes for the brackets/straps.
+Once the stain dried, I applied one coat of Polycrylic to the board to help seal the board from water damage.
+After that coat dried, I marked the board to drill holes for the brackets/straps.

-I decided I wanted a slight overhang of the wood from the pipe frame.
-So I measured 1/2″ away from the board edge and 1.5″ from the side of the board.
+I wanted a slight overhang of the wood from the pipe frame so I measured 1/2″ away from the board edge and 1.5″ from the side of the board.
 I placed the bracket there and marked the two holes.
-Then drilled a small hole onto the marked spots, making sure not to go through the wood.
+Then, I drilled a small hole onto the marked spots, making sure not to go through the wood.

-I did this 4 times for one board but I did both boards at one time.
+I did this 4 times for one board but I finished both boards at one time.
 In the end, the board looked like this.

 I added the top board first.
 To do that, I placed the top of the board on the floor (the drill holes will be facing out) and attached the conduit straps to the pipe (2 on each).
 Then, I screwed them into place using the 1.25″ screws.